-Roane State Community College is one of five TBR schools who have collaborated on the Health Information Technology (HIT) on the Regents Online Degree Program (RODP).
+Roane State Community College is one of five TBR schools who have collaborated on the Health Information Technology (HIT) in the TN eCampus program.
 This initiative allows students to complete the coursework required to obtain an AAS degree in Health Information Technology in an online format.
 The Professional Practice Experiences do require visits to assigned healthcare facilities.
 After successful completion coursework, students are eligible to sit for the RHIT exam given by the American Health Information Management Association (AHIMA).
 The Health Information Technology program at Roane State Community College is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) www.cahiim.org.
 Courses are taught by faculty from five community colleges participating in this collaborative as listed below:

-Additional admission requirements for the Associate of Applied Science in Health Information Technology Regents Online Degree Program include:
+Additional admission requirements for the Associate of Applied Science in Health Information Technology TN eCampus Program include:

 All students meeting minimum criteria will be considered competitively, based on ACT score or GPA in required general education courses completes in some Allied Health Sciences programs.
 Completing math and science courses required in some programs with a grade of A or B could enhance your chance of being accepted.
 It will be to your benefit to complete as many general education courses as possible by application deadline.
 MEETING MINIMUM REQUIREMENTS DOES NOT GUARANTEE ACCEPTANCE.
 Students that do not meet minimum requirements will only be considered under special circumstances and on a space available basis.
 Preference will be given to Tennessee residents.